-This site, as defined on the Hawkhurst Policies Map, is allocated for employment uses (E/B2/B8).
+This site, as defined on the Gill's Green Hawkhurst Policies Map, is allocated for employment uses (E/B2/B8).

 - 1. Provision of vehicular access from existing employment area to north; - 2.
 There is no unacceptable impact on air quality, having regard to any mitigation measures provided;